McLaren Vale Self-Guided E-Bike Tour

 6h

 Grab your partner or gather your friends for an enchanting self-guided e-bike tour through the picturesque McLaren Vale wine region!
-Take your pick from two itineraries and embark on a delightful adventure at your own leisurely pace!
+Follow our itinerary or embark on a delightful adventure at your own leisurely pace!

 Discover the McLaren Vale wine region effortlessly with our electric bike self-guided tour, available five days a week (Wednesday to Sunday).

-Upon securing your booking, a confirmation email will be sent your way, featuring two self-guided maps and itineraries for you to choose from:
+Upon securing your booking, a confirmation email will be sent your way, featuring a self-guided map and itinerary for you to follow:

-If wine and art aren’t your focal points, opt for this itinerary, which ventures out to the back of McLaren Flat.
-Explore McCarthy’s Orchard, cultivating 13 different types of produce, and discover additional gems like the Vale Taphouse, Never Never Distilling, and Ginny Pig!
+This itinerary ventures through McLaren Vale out to the back of McLaren Flat.
+Explore local roads and cycle paths, visiting D’Arenberg and Chalk Hill, and discover additional gems like the Vale Taphouse, Never Never Distilling, and Menz Fruchocs

 Your tour package includes: